FreQRiDeR/BreakOut3/README.md

 BREAKOUT3 WRITTEN IN PYTHON

+* A Python based game where you eliminate blocks by hitting them with a ball.
-* For macOS, Debian based Linux
+* For macOS, Debian based Linux.
 * Uses pygame, pyinstaller to build play.
 * To run the project from source, from working directory: